Do you need a logger for free tree removal?

 This may be possible, but it will depend on a few factors.

-If the tree is situated on any piece of land owned by the city, then they will remove it free.
+If the tree is situated on any piece of land owned by the city, they will remove it for free.

-Also, if the tree is on the city’s land and is leaning towards your fence or has branches hanging across your yard, the city will be responsible for paying for its removal.
+Also, if the tree is on the city’s land leaning towards your fence or has branches across your yard, the town will pay for its removal.

 Are There Free Tree Removal Services?

-This might break your heart, but there are no free tree removal services, just as there are no free plumbing services or roofing services.
-Tree removal companies are in business to make money, and not for charity’s sake.
+This might break your heart, but there are no free tree removal services, just as no plumbing or roofing services.
+Tree removal companies are in business to make money and not for charity’s sake.

-It is true they can offer discounts, but to remove a tree for free?
+They can indeed offer discounts, but to remove a tree for free?
 Don’t bet on it.

 Your best shot at enjoying free tree removal service is if your tree has a decent commercial value (timber for furniture or other wooden structures).
-If you own a prized tree then the company can also buy it from you and remove it for free.
+If you own a prized tree, the company can buy it from you and remove it for free.

-Other than that, you will need to dip your hands into your pockets and pull out between $600 to $1000 to remove your tree.
+Besides that, you must dip your hands into your pockets and pull out between $600 to $1000 to remove your tree.
 Sorry!

-Realistically, there are only 3 ways you can have your tree removed without paying anything.
+Realistically, there are only three ways to remove your tree without paying anything.

 You can sell the tree: There are exotic palm tree species that many landscaping companies would be interested in.